dCache/dcache/docs/TheBook/src/main/markdown/config-bulk.md

 the [QoS Engine](config-qos-engine.md).
 - **LOG_TARGET** : logs metadata for each target at the INFO level.

-Each activity is associated with

-- a permit count (used in connection with a semaphore for throttling execution);
-- two thread queues, one for the execution of the container job, and the other for the execution of callbacks on activity futures;
-- a retry policy (currently the only retry policy is a NOP, i.e., no retry).
+Each activity is associated with a retry policy (currently the only retry policy is a NOP, i.e., no retry).

-The permits are configurable using either the property or the admin shell command ``request policy``.

 Should other retry policies become available, these can be set via a property.

-The number and distribution of thread executors is hard-coded for the activities, but their respective sizes can be adjusted using the properties:

-    ```
-    bulk.limits.container-processing-threads=110
-    bulk.limits.activity-callback-threads=50
-    ```

 ## Container Design